-We will also ask you to submit equality and diversity information.
-The data will be gathered electronically as a part of application form.
+We will ask you to submit equality and diversity information.
 This will include personal information about your age, ethnicity, gender and disability (if any) for the purposes of monitoring equality of opportunity.
 Submission of equality and diversity information is entirely voluntary.
-If applicants submit equality and diversity information, it will be collected on a form and separated as soon as possible to preserve anonymity.
-Equality and diversity information will be used for monitoring of equality of opportunity and the production of statistics which do not allow you to be identified, which we will publish as research and in Future Leaders Connect promotional materials but will not be used for any other purpose and will not be used as part of the shortlisting and selection process.
+This will lead to the production of statistics which do not allow you to be identified, and which we will publish as research and in Future Leaders Connect promotional materials.
+Equality and monitoring information will not be used for any other purpose and will not be used as part of the shortlisting and selection process.

 Information collected if you are shortlisted or selected

-Your personal data and information included in application forms including your policy vision and self-identified skill level and more may also be shared with partner organisations where it is necessary for delivery or evaluation of the Programme.
-This could include The Møller Institute (and others involved in developing or delivering the training programme), external sifting agency, organisations you visit during the programme and others.
-We will share relevant information with venues and hotels (such as your names, dietary requirements and accessibility requirements) and your biographies with speakers, stakeholders and others involved with the programme.
+Your application data including your policy vision and self-identified skill level and more may also be shared with partner organisations where it is necessary for delivery or evaluation of the Programme.
+This could include, our training provider and other partners involved in developing or delivering the training programme.
+We may also share your data with external research and evaluation agencies or internally with other British Council departments for research and evaluation purposes.

-Your information including contact details will be shared with the relevant British Council country teams for future engagement.
+If necessary, your information including contact details will be shared with the relevant British Council country teams for future engagement.
 In the event that this is necessary, all relevant legislative requirements around international transfers will be adhered to, as well as any national privacy legislation.

 How long we will keep your data for

 We will keep your data for three years, and then it will be deleted (excepting statistics which do not allow you to be identified).
 If you have consented to join our mailing list, or if you are a member of our alumni group (after taking part in the UK Future Leaders Connect programme) we will retain the personal information and review it regularly to ensure it remains necessary for us to hold.
 You can remove your consent for us to hold your data at any time by clicking the unsubscribe link at the bottom of our emails.

 Legal basis for use of your information

-The legal basis for collecting and processing your application information is agreement with our terms and conditions of application (contract).
-You must provide this information we have requested.
-If you do not provide the information we have requested, your application will be rejected and you will be unable to participate in Future Leaders Connect.
+The legal basis for collecting and processing your application information is in agreement with our terms and conditions of application (contract).
+You should provide this information we have requested.
+If you fail to provide the information, it is highly unlikely that your application will be considered any further and you will be unable to participate in Future Leaders Connect.

 We also ask for equality monitoring information.
-However it is your decision whether to submit this information and you can still take part in the programme if you decide not to.
+It is your decision whether to submit this information and you can still take part in the programme if you decide not to.

-If you are automatically disqualified due to ineligibility, you have the right to have this decision reviewed by human intervention.
+If you are disqualified due to ineligibility, you have the right to have this decision reviewed by human intervention.
 We will be happy to provide you with feedback on your application.
 If you wish to exercise this right, please contact email@example.com